Surface science: Electrochemistry

-Electrochemistry is the study of processes driven through an applied potential at a solid-liquid or liquid-liquid interface.
-The behavior of an electrode-electrolyte interface is affected by the distribution of ions in the liquid phase next to the interface forming the electrical double layer.
-Adsorption and desorption events can be studied at atomically flat single crystal surfaces as a function of applied potential, time, and solution conditions using spectroscopy, scanning probe microscopy and surface X-ray scattering.
+Electrochemistry is the study of processes driven through an applied potential at a solid–liquid or liquid–liquid interface.
+The behavior of an electrode–electrolyte interface is affected by the distribution of ions in the liquid phase next to the interface forming the electrical double layer.
+Adsorption and desorption events can be studied at atomically flat single-crystal surfaces as a function of applied potential, time and solution conditions using spectroscopy, scanning probe microscopy and surface X-ray scattering.
 These studies link traditional electrochemical techniques such as cyclic voltammetry to direct observations of interfacial processes.

 Geochemistry

-Geologic phenomena such as iron cycling and soil contamination are controlled by the interfaces between minerals and their environment.
-The atomic-scale structure and chemical properties of mineral-solution interfaces are studied using in situ synchrotron X-ray techniques such as X-ray reflectivity, X-ray standing waves, and X-ray absorption spectroscopy as well as scanning probe microscopy.
-For example, studies of heavy metal or actinide adsorption onto mineral surfaces reveal molecular-scale details of adsorption, enabling more accurate predictions of how these contaminants travel through soils or disrupt natural dissolution-precipitation cycles.
+Geological phenomena such as iron cycling and soil contamination are controlled by the interfaces between minerals and their environment.
+The atomic-scale structure and chemical properties of mineral–solution interfaces are studied using in situ synchrotron X-ray techniques such as X-ray reflectivity, X-ray standing waves, and X-ray absorption spectroscopy as well as scanning probe microscopy.
+For example, studies of heavy metal or actinide adsorption onto mineral surfaces reveal molecular-scale details of adsorption, enabling more accurate predictions of how these contaminants travel through soils or disrupt natural dissolution–precipitation cycles.

 Physics

 Surface physics can be roughly defined as the study of physical interactions that occur at interfaces.
 It overlaps with surface chemistry.
 Some of the topics investigated in surface physics include friction, surface states, surface diffusion, surface reconstruction, surface phonons and plasmons, epitaxy, the emission and tunneling of electrons, spintronics, and the self-assembly of nanostructures on surfaces.
-Techniques to investigate processes at surfaces include surface X-ray scattering, Scanning Probe Microscopy, surface enhanced Raman Spectroscopy and X-ray Photoelectron Spectroscopy (XPS).
+Techniques to investigate processes at surfaces include surface X-ray scattering, scanning probe microscopy, surface-enhanced Raman spectroscopy and X-ray photoelectron spectroscopy.